elkomy13/English2French_Translator/README.md

 ## Evaluation Metrics

-Model performance is measured using SacreBLEU score, achieving [X] BLEU on the validation set.
+Model performance is measured using SacreBLEU score, achieving 46.92% BLEU on the validation set.

 ## Deployment